 WHAT IS HYDROLOGY?

-Also known as lake stage, surface level represents the height of a lakes water level above sea level.
+Also known as lake stage or surface elevation, surface level represents the height of a lakes water level above sea level.
 As the Chain of Lakes City, Winter Haven prides itself on its numerous waterbodies which serve as integral social, economic, and ecological resources for the community.
-When the level of a lake fluctuates it can impact things like navigation through canals, the ability for residents to use docks and boat ramps, and wetland connectivity—which can also affect water quality.
+When the level of a lake fluctuates it can impact things like navigation through canals, the use of docks and boat ramps, and wetland connectivity—which can also affect water quality.
 Rainfall and groundwater conditions play an enormous role in lake stage fluctuations.
-Lake levels are typically replenished during Florida’s “wet” season (May – September) and will decline during the dry season (November – May).
+Lake levels are typically replenished during Florida’s wet season (June – October) and will decline during the dry season (November – May).
 Partnering with the Lakes Region Lakes Management District and the Southwest Florida Water Management District, the City compiles regular staff gauge readings for many of the public lakes in the area to track fluctuations and compare with historic levels.

 Lake Surface Level is a hydrograph or chart depicting monthly lake level readings for a specific lake or group of lakes (if they are at the same level).
 The hydrograph shows lake levels in relation to the long-term average (dotted line) as well as the 25th to 75th percentile range (shaded area).
 Also plotted are monthly gross rainfall values to depict how changes in rainfall affect surface levels.
 You can select a specific lake or group using the drop-down menu at the upper-right of the graph; and you can select a specific time range using the year slider at the top.